 - Manipulative Bastard: Viktor managed to fool all the vampires into thinking that he is the first vampire in existence, imprisoned William for all time and went to extra lengths to ensure Marcus couldn't stop him — which failed spectacularly.
 Not to mention making Selene think her family was killed by Lycans for 600+ years.

 - Nice Job Fixing It, Villain!: Two instances- killing Sonja was what started the war in the first place.
 Not believing Selene results in his worst fear being recognized in the form of a hybridized Michael Corvin and his death.

-- Offing the Offspring: X's two, since he killed his only child and his unborn grandchild.
+- Offing the Offspring: Twice over, since he kills his only child and his unborn grandchild.
 Then he has the audacity to accuse Lucian of doing the deed to his face, knowing damn well that Lucian witnessed the murder himself and, being physically chained, was unable to even touch her.

 - Parental Substitute: Was this to Selene for centuries, until the first movie.